Jewels of Mary, Queen of Scots: The Penicuik jewels and Gillis Mowbray

 Mary is known to have bought cloths and jewels for her household women.
 In September 1583 she wrote from Worksop Manor to Bess Pierpont mentioning that she had prepared a new black gown for her and had ordered her a "garniture" from London.
 Mary bequeathed Gillis Mowbray jewels, money, and clothes, including a pair of gold bracelets, a crystal jewel set in gold, and a red enamelled "oxe" of gold.
 She kept Mary's virginals, a kind of harpsichord, and her cittern.
 It is possible that the bracelets comprised filigree beads which were converted into the Penicuik jewels necklace, although Mary's inventories do include a little "carcan" necklace with small gold beads for perfume and with little gold grains as entredeux.
 In August 1577, Mary's French secretary Claude Nau wrote to his brother in Paris, Jean Champhuon, sieur du Ruisseau, asking him to buy a pair of bracelets made in the latest fashion worth about 25 or 30 crowns and a precious stone, and sent them to him closed-up in a small box under seal.

 The fundraiser and purchase of the Penicuik jewels by the museum and their history were described in 1923 by Walter Seton.
 He explains the descent of the jewels in the Clerk family.
 Gillis Mowbray married Sir John Smith of Barnton.
 Their daughter, Gillis Smith married Sir William Gray of Pittendrum, and their daughter Mary Gray married the successful merchant John Clerk, who bought the Penicuik estate in 1646.
 Gillis Mowbray's son John Smith of Grothill and Kings Cramond was Provost of Edinburgh.

 When William Kirkcaldy of Grange was about to be executed, Gillis Mowbray's father, the Laird of Barnbougle, who was now Kirkcaldy's brother-in-law, wrote to Regent Morton to plead for his life, offering money, service, and royal jewels worth £20,000 Scots.
 In 1603 Gillis' half-brother Francis Mowbray fell to his death from Edinburgh Castle.

+Fettercairn jewel and seal gems

+In 2017, the National Museums of Scotland acquired by purchase an empty 16th-century enamel decorated locket, made for a portrait, and known as the "Fettercairn Jewel".
+The piece seems to have a Scottish provenance.
+The museum holds another renaissance style pendant jewel with enamel decoration, encasing a rock crystal engraved with Mary's royal arms, identified as a 19th-century revival piece.
+The British Museum has a gold signet ring with a chalcedony stone engraved in intaglio with her arms and initials "M" and "ɸ" for Mary and Francis II of France.

+A heart-shaped jewel with a ruby tail holding a cameo portrait of Mary, held by the National Museum in Edinburgh, has proved to be of 19th-century manufacture.
+Moulds used by Alfred André and Leon Alexandere André to manufacture similar jewels still survive.
+The cameo portrait itself may be an original from Mary's time.